If your law school or organization has an institutional subscription, then you can access Quimbee for free.

 If you're using the standard sign-up page, you will only see the 7-day trial for individual subscribers.
 Do not sign up here.

-To take advantage of the free institutional account offered by your school, you need to go to this special sign-up page and use your school email address so our system recognizes you're eligible.
+To take advantage of the free institutional account that your school offers, you need to go to this special sign-up page and use your school email address so our system recognizes that you're eligible.

 Which schools have institutional accounts with Quimbee?

 The following organizations currently offer free Quimbee accounts for their law students (1L, 2L, and 3L):